udaan-iitt/website/src/posts/blog/2021_June/PronounsOP.md

 ## What is this expanded vocabulary we need to be aware of?

 The most common gender-neutral pronoun used is 'they/them/their.'
 But there are many gender-neutral pronouns like
 -  ‘ze/hir/hirs’ (pronounced ‘zee/here/heres’)
 - ‘ey/em/eir’ (pronounced ‘ay/em/airs’)

-Below is a list of pronouns
+Given below is a list of pronouns

 ![img](./images/ed2/supporting/pronouns.png)

 ## Gender Inclusive Words

-We all know English does not have a gender-neuter pronoun.
+We all know English does not have a gender-neutral pronoun.
 Speakers/writers usually use the pronoun 'he/his' when referring to a generic individual.
 However, there were instances where people tried to rectify this.

 In 1770, Robert Baker suggested using "one, ones" instead of "he, his".